 Five ways behavioural insights can improve COVID tracking apps

-As a behavioural economist, my first thought was that we'll soon be back in a full lock-down as we face slim chances to successfully achieve the necessary wide-spread use.
-Then my reasoning took a more constructive turn.
-I realised that behavioural science can help.
-Especially because a few features of these tracking apps (voluntary download, honest disclosure of symptoms, the public good conundrum etc.) are particularly suited for improvements based on behavioural science.
+There are features of these tracking apps (voluntary download, honest disclosure of symptoms, the public good conundrum etc.) that are particularly suited for improvements based on behavioural science.
 This approach complements the one suggested by my colleagues in this recent piece on how seamless health ecosystems would improve the effectiveness of such apps.

 This is a short overview of these behavioural insights, arranged by a few outcomes that are instrumental for the apps' effectiveness.
 These are my opinions, but based on the learnings from hundreds of trials that we've done at Swiss Re with insurers to improve various aspects of consumer engagement, including the take up of health behaviour change apps.

 Five ways behavioural insights can improve the effectiveness of COVID tracking apps

 The single most important measure is the first one on my list – opt-in defaults – because it creates the highest potential for impact.

 1. Increase download and usage

 Try different methods to ensure the public health benefits won't be discounted against people's overinflated perceptions of other risks.